"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 Well, you’re about to read the truth about blogging for money.
-And why passion is not an ideal strategy to start a business blog online.
+And why your blogging passion is not an ideal strategy for starting a business blog online.

-I have my reasons which if you endeavor to read through, you may re-think on why blogging for money is an ideal option you should consider going forward.
+I have my reasons for which, if you endeavor to read through, you may re-think why blogging for money is an ideal option you should consider today.

 Without the strong will to succeed in any adventure, success is far from your view.

-Something they are not really passionate about but went into it for the money.
+Something they are not passionate about but went into it for the money.
 And the good news is they achieve their target goals.

-First Thing First…Blogging is not a Business.
+Blogging is not Business.

 Blogging, on its own, is never a business model.
-That sound rude or shocking?
-But is the truth about blogging for money.
+Does that sound rude or shocking?

 Blogging itself is not a business model that has the potential to earn you anything significant income.
 You don’t get paid just by slapping content on your blog for others to read.

-Blogs don’t make money but business do.
-People won’t pay you for just reading your content.
-They will only pay you for services render or product purchased.
-If you’re not providing any services on your blog, or have no products to sell, then you absolutely don’t have a business.
+People will only give you their money for services rendered or products purchased.
+If you’re not providing services on your blog, and have no products to sell, then you don’t have a business.

 Why this sermon?

 Your blog is your office where people come to discuss business transactions with you and not the business itself.

-So if you understand that a blog itself is not a business.
+So if you understand that a blog in itself is not a business.
 Then you’ll agree that the best approach to start your online marketing is to view it from a business perceptive.

-If you have an idea that a service or product will sell good in a market, start a blog about it.
-This services or product does not necessarily have to be your passion or some calling.
+If you have an idea that a service or product will sell well in a market, start a blog about it.
+This service or product does not necessarily have to be your passion or some calls.

-For instance, you can start a blog that discusses the event.
+For instance, you can start a blog during the WorldCup period that discusses the event.
 Then market this blog to the relevant audience with the backend income strategy to sell jerseys to fans of supported clubs and nations.

-Blogging Based on Passion.
+Blogging Based on Passion

-But after a couple of months blogging, the passionate blogger knows first-hand that it takes more than writing blog posts to build a successful online marketing career.
+But after a couple of months of blogging.
+The passionate blogger knows first-hand that it takes more than writing blog posts to build a successful online marketing career.

 I saw two downsides to this path of starting a blog:

-Smart internet marketers know the importance of surveying the market first before launching or creating a blog.
+Smart internet marketers know the importance of surveying the market before launching or creating a blog.

 You need to validate your idea or passion for both profitability and public acceptance.

-If people in your niche are demanding for your services but not ready to spend money to acquire it, there is a problem.
+If people in your niche demand your services but are not ready to spend money to acquire them, there is a problem.

-The internet is filled already with the surplus of bloggers, we don’t want bloggers anymore…we need entrepreneurs who use blogs as a tool to an end.
+The internet is already filled with a surplus of bloggers.
+We don’t want bloggers anymore…we need entrepreneurs who use blogs as a tool to an end.

-#2.
-What if The Market Is already Saturated?
+2. What if The Market Is already Saturated?

-But if the market is already saturated with marketers of all kinds, you may find it hard to make your voice heard.
+But if the market is already saturated with marketers of all kinds.
+You may find it hard to make your voice heard.
 Especially if you’re entering the market with minimum resources within your reach.

 But if the market is already saturated with marketers of all kinds, you may find it hard to make your voice heard.
 Especially if you’re entering the market with minimum resources within your reach.

-Most bloggers in Nigeria are either into entertainment and celebrity, gossip, news, fashion, politics, event and occasion niches.
+Most bloggers in Nigeria are into entertainment and celebrity, gossip, news, fashion, politics, events, and occasion niches.

 Now, the questions are: